goweiting/carneades-ext/system/README.md

 ### Syntax for CAES

 The syntax for CAES uses a natural language approach to represent propositions (also known as statements) in other literature, and arguments.
-Hence, the identifier for proposition and argument can be a long setence.
+Hence, the identifier for proposition and argument can be a long sentence.

 A template of the syntax is attached at [system/samples/template.yml](system/samples/template.yml)